Internships & Jobs

-As an Arizona List intern, you will have the opportunity to do political research, event planning, membership cultivation, fund raising, volunteer coordination and campus/community outreach.
+As an Arizona List intern, you will have the opportunity to do direct candidate assistance, political research, event planning, membership cultivation, fund raising, volunteer coordination and campus/community outreach.
 Internships are available statewide and may be offered for course credit or experience.

 Arizona List interns have gone on to attend prestigious graduate programs, run congressional campaigns, serve as civil councilwomen, create nonprofit organizations, and much more!

-Summer 2016 applications are now open.
-Applications are reviewed on a rolling schedule; however, you are strongly encouraged to apply early on for best consideration.
+Summer 2018 applications are now open.
+Applications are reviewed on a rolling schedule; however, you are strongly encouraged to apply early for best consideration.

-All internships are located in Phoenix or Tuscon and are unpaid.
+All internships are located in Phoenix, Flagstaff or Tuscon and are unpaid but travel is reimbursed.

 For internship inquiries please email: [email protected]